Plaqueoff/Plaqueoff/README.md

 # Hello There!

 My name is Pekka and I'm currently studying for a masters degree in computer science at the University of Eastern Finland.
 Below you can find coding projects
-I've been apart of or done by myself and descriptions of these projects.
+I've been part of or done by myself and descriptions of these projects.

 ## Whiteboard